VP-Bhatt/Graph-Data-Structure/ReadMe.md

     * Graph with directed edges, its also of two types cyclic and acyclic.

-This repository includes following codes / examples:
+### This repository includes following codes / examples ( all in c++):
-### Representation of graph in adjacency matrices using vector.
+1. Representation of graph using adjacency List.